lsj5031/WhisperSqueak/README.md

 - Check logs for error messages
 - Ensure FFmpeg is installed (included in Docker image)
 - Verify the file is a supported audio format

+### "File is too big" error
+- Telegram Bot API limits downloads to 20MB
+- See [Large File Support](#large-file-support-optional) for the workaround
+- Alternative: Split the audio file before sending

 ## License